Product Description

 Frequently Asked Questions

-Q: What are the specifications of the TO 00590-00083-71 poly press on tire?
+Q: What is the TO 00590-00083-71 poly press on tire?

 Q: Which Toyota models are compatible with the TO 00590-00083-71?

-Q: What cross-reference part numbers are available for the TO 00590-00083-71?
+Q: What are the cross-reference part numbers for the TO 00590-00083-71?

-A: Cross-reference part numbers for the TO 00590-00083-71 are 00590-43383-71 and 00590-47623-71.
-If you are replacing an existing wheel, verify which cross-reference number is installed on your equipment.
+A: Cross-reference part numbers include 00590-43383-71 and 00590-47623-71.
+If replacing an existing wheel, check which cross-reference number is installed on your equipment to confirm compatibility.